irahorecka/gardenofrecipes/public/recipes/md/batter-baked-chicken.md

 ## Ingredients

-- 1 cut up fryer, seasoned with flour, salt and pepper _(fry to brown)_
+- 1 cut up fryer, seasoned with flour, salt and pepper (fry to brown)
 - Batter (similar to pancake batter, no sugar)
-- 1 T finely chopped onion
+- 1 tbsp finely chopped onion
 - Some chopped green pepper
 - Salt and pepper